sventura102/personal-software-portfolio/m2/README.md

 - Array Project - I'd like to display my work with arrays
 - Different displays for API - adjusting the display to look a little bit more professional with CSS
+- Implementing Filter options - creating this will allow users to see Agents under their filtered role